ravencoding/StukaEffect/README.md

 StukaEffect
 ===========

-StukaEffect is 2D Effect Annimation Library created by ravencoding
+StukaEffect is 2D Effect Animation Library created by ravencoding